 Activity 3: Let’s review some fire safety and prevention!
 Print this activity and let your child sort the cards on the first page.
 (They can also glue the cards down into the correct column if you are working on this skill.)
 If your child is ready for handwriting, have them work on the writing practice on the last page while you discuss the fire safety rules in your home.

 Read the Owney story.
 There are several books that tell his story, so feel free to use whatever you can find at the library or get quickly online.
 We have linked two different versions above for reference.
 This incredible story takes you and your child across the United States.
 Use a map of the country to travel right along with Owney.

-Activity 1: Print Your Own Postcards Craft – Have your child write (or pretend to write) their own postcards.
+Activity 1: Print your own postcards craft.
+Print these DIY postcards on white cardstock and have your child write (or pretend to write) their messages.
+They should also decorate the backs!
 Then you can mail them at the post office or hand deliver to a neighbor.

 Activity 2: Take a trip to your local post office (drive-bys are fine, too!).
 If you are walking, count the mailboxes you see on your way there.
 Play I Spy and look for delivery trucks.
 Try to meet your local post office worker and have your child introduce themselves.
 Be sure to thank them for all their hard work!

 Review day!
 Re-read the books your child especially enjoyed, and practice performing the address song.

 Activity 1: “Portrait of the Postman Joseph Roulin” by Vincent Van Gogh.
 Van Gogh made friends with this postman, and he ended up being in a lot of his paintings.
 Show your child the painting and talk about the colors, shapes, and mood of this picture.
 Ask: What do you they talked about while he was painting him?
 Talk about the way he was able to make his beard look so real and his use of bright colors or his brush strokes.
 Here are some more tips for talking about Van Gogh’s work.